SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Shadow Flurry

-Once per turn when you miss with a monk weapon or unarmed attack while you are in dim light or darkness, you can immediately reroll that attack against the same target.
+Once on each of your turns when you miss with a monk weapon or unarmed attack, you automatically reattempt the attack against the same target.

 ### Level 17